yTakkar/MERN-Social-Network/README.md

 # MERN-Social-Network
 A Notes App developed with MERN stack to explore the speed, power & awesomeness of MERN stack.
 And boy it's really fast, reactive & fun!!

+Click [this](https://github.com/yTakkar/Single-Page-Social-Network) link for the updated, faster & single-page application!!

 # Quick liks
 1. [Screenshots](#screenshots)
 2. [Requirements](#requirements)